The five labours of Europe:

 More Public Education on the Single Market

-Towards a Recalibration and Moderation of the EU Standard-Setiing Actívity
+Towards a Recalibration and Moderation of the EU Standard-Setiing Activity

 Other Urgent Measures

-AT the Sarne Tirne, a Supportive framework
+At the Same Time, a Supportive framework

 Technical Progress Is Vital for Europe